 In conclusion, the primary support I suggest for a healthy individual is at least a multivitamin and a probiotic daily.
-For more digestive balance, fiber, enzymes and omega oils can often be crucial components to a happy gut and proper organ function.
+For more digestive balance, fiber, enzymes, and omega oils can often be crucial components to a happy gut and proper organ function.
 This combination has helped thousands to maintain wellness and restore vitality.
-Your beloved pet also requires this particular group of nutrients.
+Your beloved pet also would benefit from a similar group of nutrients.
 Why not offer your dog the same opportunity for health as the rest of your family?

 Healthy Gut = Healthy Life!

 Re: How to Feed Raw Food to Your Dog

 - Dogs Naturally Magazine’s Raw Feeding Primer